Mr. Freeze (roller coaster): Mr. Freeze: Reverse Blast (2012–2022)

 On March 22, 2012, Six Flags announced that both versions of Mr. Freeze roller coasters at Six Flags Over Texas and Six Flags St. Louis would feature backwards facing trains and be renamed Mr. Freeze: Reverse Blast.
 The St. Louis version reopened on May 5, 2012, with the help of David Freese (then a St. Louis Cardinals baseball player).
-The attraction reopened at Six Flags Over Texas on May 12, 2012.
+The attraction at Six Flags Over Texas reopened on May 12, 2012.
 Vanilla Ice performed a concert at the opening.

 On August 29, 2022, Six Flags Over Texas had announced a closing date for Mr. Freeze: Reverse Blast, slated for September 11, 2022 in an internal event.
 Despite this date announcement, the park clarified that the ride would be staying, but teased that the ride would be refurbished.
 On September 23, 2022, Six Flags Over Texas announced that the original version of Mr. Freeze would return, with trains moving forward again.